 In Yale Education Studies courses, students learn the historical, political, economic and social contexts of US education, practice a variety of research methods, and are knowledgeable about contemporary policy debates.
-Each Scholar develops a course plan within the Education Studies curriculum, taking a minimum of five courses in Education Studies including Foundations in Education Studies (EDST 110) in their freshman or sophomore year and culminating in a yearlong senior Capstone project, comprised of a seminar senior fall and an independent research project colloquium course senior spring.
+Each Scholar develops a course plan within the Education Studies curriculum, taking a minimum of five courses in Education Studies including Foundations in Education Studies (EDST 110) in their freshman or sophomore year and culminating in a yearlong senior capstone project where students conduct original research, design curriculum, evaluate policy, create a creative project or design an educational innovation.
 No more than two courses may be counted for Education Studies and the students’ major.

 Education Studies coursework includes discussion and data analysis on current education policies.
 Recent collaborative course projects include an analysis of leading Charter Management Organizations (CMOs) around the United States.